Moerputten Bridge: Context

 Moerputten Bridge is located in the area between 's-Hertogenbosch and Vlijmen.
 Before World War II this was regularly flooded by the overflows in the Meuse dykes.
 An overflow (overlaat) is a stretch of dyke that is intentionally left lower than other sections.
 At exceptional or seasonal high water levels, it overflows and relieves the pressure on other dykes, thereby preventing these from breaking.

 East of Vlijmen, water would enter the area from the seasonal river Beerse Maas, which was caused by the Beerse Overlaat near Grave (see map).
 It led to water entering the area from north, and sometimes from south of 's-Hertogenbosch.
 The second overflow that regularly flooded the area was the Bokhoven Overflow, even though it could also be used as an exit for the Beerse Maas.
 In January 1880 water from the Bokhoven Overflow entered the area with such force that the big bridge before the Vughterpoort (Vught gate) south of 's-Hertogenbosch was flushed away.

-From the first plans for the railroad, it was clear that in order to cross the area, the railroad would have to be constructed on a high solid dyke.
+From the first plans for the railroad, it was clear that to cross the area, the railroad would have to be constructed on a high solid dyke.
 This dyke could not be allowed to block the flood plain of the overflows, because that would necessitate reinforcement of dykes in a very wide area.
 Therefore, the railroad would need to be constructed with so many openings that the overflows could flood the land without obstruction.